Zillowe FoundationZillowe Documentation

 trigger:

-# Trigger if any files are modified in these directories
+# Trigger if any package touches files below these directories

 # Only trigger for these operations